 Easy closet-to-office makeover for small spaces #Decor & Decorating#cloffice#closet#desk#living small#workspaces June 13 | Megan Finley Horowitz meggyfin Photo courtesy of Redfin.com We've featured the concept of a closet office (cloffice!) before.
 Here's another cute and simple example from a Seattle real estate listing for a 533-square-foot, one bed/one bath condo.
 Looks like all it took was a custom cut piece of wood, some pot lights ,and a cute basket shelving unit and you've got a simple, tucked away, office space.
 Here's how it looks in the room: As long as you don't mind losing that closet space, this works out really well in small living spaces.
 Do you have a cloffice, or a similarly creative office space hack?
 How do you squeeze YOUR home office into your house?
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Paint your own ombre dresser drawers NEXT How did your body REALLY change after giving birth?
 Show/Hide comments [ 10 ] I currently fit my home office in by not really having one.
 I'm in a tiny studio, and to have the couch and "living room" space I wanted for entertaining, I had to do without a desk.
 I rarely used the one I had before anyway, so it didn't seem like a huge loss.
 I have a small bookshelf in the corner near my front door.
 It houses documents (in hanging file boxes), electronics and such on the actual shelves, and the top has my office supplies (pens in a cup, post-its, paperclips, etc.) sitting out like they would if it were an actual desk.
 I usually work at my coffee table.
 I'm moving in two months to a slightly bigger place, and I've been considering getting another shelf to turn into a standing desk since I saw it here a while back.
 Reply You know, I've been working on my couch now for three years and, even though I have a desk (here's my solution for a desk in a small space) I never use it. 🙁 I really need to — my back is suffering.
 1 agrees Reply I have already had a very stern talk with Megan about this issue.
 At the rate she's going with her couch-working, she's going to look like this by the time she's 40.
 1 agrees Reply I would LOVE to do this, but I don't think we can afford to lose the closet space.
 Still trying to work that one out… 1 agrees Reply We have a tenant in one of our smaller houses my husband and I manage use some great ideas off Pinterest, hiding things in foot stools, made a desk that props up on the wall, storage hidden inside the back of her couch (like mittens for winter), her dining room chairs are enclosed on the bottom to store stuff, she even extended the closet into her bedroom by using curtains to hide the clothes hanging (you don't notice until you look behind and it looks nice).
 Reply Very cool, I think I would modify and go for a standing cloffice, or maybe one that could be adjusted for both sitting and standing.
 Reply I use a secretary desk and I'm totally in love with it.
 I love that you can fold it up and all the work mess is hidden.
 Here's mine: http://annabelvita.com/2012/04/05/i-love-my-secretary/ 1 agrees Reply I converted our bedroom closet into my "office." http://www.thebookofjimmy.com/closet-to-office-conversion/ I'm a stay at home dad and part time lawyer, and the only other option for a home office in our 600 sqft apartment was sprawling my stuff out on the kitchen counter.
 2 agree Reply That is a BAD ASS cloffice!
 I love the contrasting color on the inside.
 Reply I completed my whole grad degree in our closet/office… In our previous apartment it worked so well that we planned to repeat it when we moved.
 Some things that make it work for us is having good lighting in the closet (add a desk lamp!) and a chair that pushes all the way under the desk- currently using one of our extra dining chairs.
 Our current closet office is actually a closet sewig room/ craft storage/ linen storage and printer station.
 Having wireless printing really is great, opens up possibilities for where the printer can live.
 In addition to a small desk we have a huge old chest of drawers in the closet where we can spread out papers, fabric, or parents can stash an open suitcase out of reach of toddler hands when visiting.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.